thibaultDup/Fika_Hud/README.md

 - Dynamic color changing of stats when reaching thresholds :red_square:
 - Display of the players money accounts (wallet, bank, dirty money) :dollar:
 - Display of the company money accounts (only displayed for the company's PDG) :dollar:
+- Display of the clock (top right of the screen) :clock12:

 ## Removed Features: